openssl/openssl/doc/designs/quic-design/tx-packetiser.md

   to ensure we have room for this.
 We can cancel this reservation if we add an ACK-eliciting frame earlier.
 For example:

-  - We have been asked to ensure a frame is ACK-eliciting and the CMPPL is 1000 (we are coalescing with another packet).
+  - We have been asked to ensure a packet is ACK-eliciting and the CMPPL is 1000 (we are coalescing with another packet).
   - We allocate 999 bytes for non-PING frames.
   - While adding non-PING frames, we add a STREAM frame, which is